Finding an appraiser

 - hold GMC registration with a licence to practise (check the registration status of your appraiser on the medical register)

-- have a prescribed connection to a designated body (or a suitable person that we have approved)
+- have a prescribed connection to a designated body or a suitable person that we have approved (check your appraiser’s connection on the medical register)

 - carry out appraisals for a designated body or suitable person